 After you see your doctor, she may name the infection you have.
 You may hear her use medical terms like:

 Pinkeye (conjunctivitis).
 It's an infection of your conjunctiva and usually gives your eyes a pink tint.
 It can be caused by a bacteria or virus, although sometimes you might get it from an allergic reaction or irritants.
 It's common to get pinkeye when you have a cold.
+In adults, it is most commonly caused by a virus, and in children it is most likely bacterial.

 Fungal eye infections.
 It's rare to get infections from a fungus, but they can be serious if you do.
 Many fungal eye infections happen after an eye injury, especially if your eye was scraped by a something from a plant, like a stick or a thorn.
 You can also get one if you wear contacts and don't clean them properly.